snkashis/android-docs/README.md

 Once the documentation has been updated or added, open a pull request and let CI run.
 After the PR is reviewed, merging into master will run CI again but this time, will deploy your changes automatically to the website.

 #### Updating an SDK version
-In main directory, open the `constants.js` and update the version number.
+In the main directory, open the `constants.js` and update the version number.
 The latest version of each SDK should be labeled with `/latest/` in the YAML path field and all updated docs should go in a folder named `latest`.
 The previous version (which will be named latest), needs to be updated to simply reflect the version number the documentation's referring to.